 The global challenge of food

 The current situation?
 Many solutions aim to feed animals products that reduce their methane emissions to avoid climate disaster.
 But it is likely that they will not take us far, because the bacteria that produce methane are used by animals to digest, they cannot be killed.
-For this reason, it is likely that the only possibility for more developed countries could be to focus on protein and synthetic alternatives.
+For this reason it is likely that the only possibility for more developed countries could be to focus on protein and synthetic alternatives.

 I know, I'm unpopular, but I often say: we can't have more cows.
 I don't think the 80 poorest countries will eat synthetic meat, but I think that to avoid disaster all rich countries should switch to 100% synthetic beef.
 Motivation and laws can completely shift the demand for food.Bill Gates

-Clean the air to avoid disaster
+Clean up the air to avoid disaster

 In the book, Gates talks a lot about the importance of carbon removal technologies, such as direct air capture.
 Among other investments made, the creator of Microsoft includes Climeworks, a Swiss company that removes carbon dioxide from the air and stores it permanently underground.

-Gates does not believe in the “compensatory” approach of planting trees in place X to compensate for those cut in place Y and avoid climate disaster, but he is convinced that action is needed on several fronts.
+Gates does not believe in the "compensatory" approach of planting trees in place X to compensate for those cut in place Y and avoid climate disaster, but he is convinced that action must be taken on several fronts.
 "I think it's wrong," he says, "the idea that there are all these places with good soil and good water, and just accidentally, the trees didn't grow there."
 In other words, he argues that many of these "compensatory" forests will not last for thousands of years, nor for the time it takes to get things right.